kamui/retriable/README.md

 Here are the available options:

-`tries` (default: 3) - Number of tries to make at running your code block.
+`tries` (default: 3) - Number of attempts to make at running your code block (includes intial attempt).

 `base_interval` (default: 0.5) - The initial interval in seconds between tries.